Click to print in English!

 (Prints on legal size 11×14 inch paper.)

-A child’s bedroom can be a multi-purpose room, used for sleeping, quiet time, or play.
+A child’s bedroom can be a multi-purpose room for sleeping, quiet time, or play.
 The bedroom should also be a safe place for your child.
-Take time to ensure your child’s safety won’t stop at the bedroom door.
+Ensure your child’s safety won’t stop at the bedroom door.

 Here are a few tips to get you started.

-For a complete listing, talk to your pediatrician, or visit your library for books and resources to make your home a safer place for your child.
+For a complete listing, talk to your pediatrician or visit your library for books and resources to make your home safer for your child.

-• If the windows in your child’s room have window blinds, make sure the blinds and all their parts (like the strings are used to raise and lower the blinds) are not accessible to your child.
+• If the windows in your child’s room have window blinds, ensure the blinds and all their parts (like the strings used to raise and lower the blinds) are not physically reachable to your child.
 These can present a strangulation danger.

 • Furniture, such as shelves or dressers, should be secured to the wall to prevent a child from pulling them over.
 Heavy items (like a television or mirror) should never be placed on top of furniture where a child might climb or pull the furniture over.
 Keep closed dresser drawers to discourage a curious child from using them as steps.

 • Keep furniture away from the windows.
-This includes a crib or bed, dresser, changing table, or shelf.
+This includes a crib, bed, dresser, changing table, or shelf.

 • Make sure the bedroom door will not lock from the inside.
 Remove the lock, or change the door knob if it has a lock.